chigkim/VOCR/readme.md

 ## Setup
 1. After uncompress, just move the app to your application folder and run it.
+2. Make sure you can find VOCR running on the menu extra  by pressing vo+m twice.
+3. Make sure screen curtain is off by pressing vo+shift+f11.
-2. You should get a notification asking you to grant accessibility permission.
+4. Press command+shift+control+w, and you should get a notification asking you to grant accessibility permission.
 If VoiceOver doesn't focus on the window automatically, press vo+f1 twice to find system dialog, and you should be able to find it.
-3. After allowing accessibility permission, and run the app again.
-4. Make sure you can find the app on the menu extra .
-5. Make sure screen curtain is off by pressing vo+shift+f11.
-6. Go to system preference, and press command+shift+control+w, and you should get another notification asking you to allow VOCR to take screenshot of the frontmost window.
+5. After allowing accessibility permission, press command+shift+control+w, and you should get another notification asking you to allow VOCR to take screenshot of the frontmost window.
 If you don't get the alert, see if you can find it in the system dialog as you did in the previous step.
-7. If you can't find it from the system dialog, go to security and privacy, unlock, then go to choose screen recording under privacy tab, and you should be able to find VOCR app.
+6. If you can't still find it from the system dialog, go to security and privacy, unlock the setting, then go to choose screen recording under privacy tab, and you should be able to find VOCR app.
-8. When you check it to allow, it should tell you to quit.
+7. When you check it to allow, it should tell you to quit and restart.
-9. After restarting the app, and make sure you can find it on the menu extra again.
+8. After restarting the app, and make sure you can find it on the menu extra again.
-10. As a test, go back to the system preference, and press command+shift+control+w, and you should hear a beep and a Voice prompt saying finished.
+9. As a test, go back to the system preference, and press command+shift+control+w, and you should hear a beep and a Voice prompt saying finished.
-11. At that point, you should be able to navigate the result with command+control+arrows, and your mouse should be also moving.
-Use command+control+shift+left/right to navigate between characters within the focused words.
+10. At that point, you should be able to navigate the result with command+control+arrows, and your mouse should be also moving.
+Use command+control+shift+left/right to navigate between characters.
+11. When you navigating for the first time, another alert should appear to ask  you to give VOCR access to control VoiceOver for speaking announcements.
 12. Try to navigate to Siri preference Using VOCR cursor, and then press vo+f5.
 VoiceOver should say your mouse is also under Siri.
 13. Press vo+shift+apce to open Siri preference.
 14. Press escape to exit navigation mode and free up navigation shortcuts.

-VOCR just looks for front most window of front most app, so don't try VOCR on a system window.
-For example, desktop and menu bar app like Dropbox that opens its window in System.

 ## Using Image Recognition under VoiceOver Cursor
 1. Complete the setup above.